-Annual reports must be submitted to the DNR by April 1St containing information detailing project progress from the previous year and anticipated progress for the remaining calendar year.
-The annual report shall also contain an update of the estimated time schedule for beginning and completing the approved project and any anticipated delays to implementing the project or obtaining sufficient funds to meet the applicant's financial obligations for the project.
+Annual reports must be submitted to the DNR by April 1st containing information detailing project progress from the previous year and an estimate of anticipated work for the following year.

 DNR staff may also assess project status and activities and report findings to the NRC.